ahoymarcus/nextjs-myjs-tech-blog/articles/authorization-and-authentication-protocols-overview-2022-04-11.md

-Finalmente, a SAML assertion is a XML document that the IdP send to the SP having the authorization status from the user, and there can be 3 types os SAML assertions: **Assertion of Authentication**, **Attributed Assertion**, and **Assertion of Authorization**.
+Finally, a SAML assertion is a XML document that the IdP sends to the SP having the authorization status from the user, and there can be 3 types os SAML assertions: **Assertion of Authentication**, **Attributed Assertion**, and **Assertion of Authorization**.